Caleb9965/Advanced-Routing/README.md

 # Advanced-Routing
 This will serve as the home for all updates and pushed configs for my advanced routing lab.
+Below will have listed dates of when things are pushed.
+6/20 - Base config/OSPF configurations